-The Consume operation in the AMQP connector provides the ability to consume a Message at any given time of the flow, from any given AMQP Queue.
+consume operation in AMQP Connector provides the ability to consume a message at any given time in the flow, from any given AMQP queue.

 <amqp:consume config-ref="AMQP_config" queueName="#[vars.queue]"/>

 This operation consumes the first available message in the queue identified by the

 AmqpMessage, which results in the following structure:

 The message’s content as payload

 After it is received, the message is immediately acknowledged by default.
 If you want to control the ACK of the message after some processing, then set